 Where will this take me?

-After completing this major you might pursue career paths in biochemical engineering, biomedical engineering, chemicals and allied products, energy, environmental engineering, food manufacture, interfacial engineering, materials science, metal production, mining and metallurgy, nanotechnology, pharmaceuticals and cosmetics, polymer engineering, process plant and equipment, water.
+You might pursue a career in biochemical and biomedical engineering, chemicals and allied products, energy, food manufacture, interfacial engineering, materials science, mining and metallurgy, nanotechnology, pharmaceuticals and cosmetics, polymer engineering, process plant and equipment engineering, or water processing.

 Employers include ExxonMobil, BP, Petronas, CSL, Melbourne Water, Nyrstar, BHP Billiton, Rio Tinto, ThyssenKrupp, GHD, AECOM, Mars and Unilever.